-Community Investment Co-ops (CICs) are a new and innovative support system for rural and urban economic and business development that effectively bridge the gap between local investors and local ventures in need of financing.
-CICs are a cost effective, community owned and controlled impact fund.
-They enable residents to become partners in locally driven economic development, which leads to stronger and more sustainable economies.
-In other words, local money won’t be in stocks and mutual funds, but more importantly in local projects and people.
+Community Investment Co-ops (CICs) are a new and innovative support system for rural and urban economic and business development that effectively bridges the gap between local investors and local ventures in need of financing.
+CICs are a cost-effective, community-owned and controlled impact fund.
+They enable residents to become partners in locally-driven economic development, which leads to stronger and more sustainable economies.
+In other words, local money won’t be in stocks and mutual funds but, more importantly, in local projects and people.

-In the past few years, eight new Community Investment Co-ops have established in British Columbia.
+Eight new Community Investment Co-ops have been established in British Columbia in the past few years.
 This growth can be attributed to the sixth global Co-operative principle: cooperation amongst co-operatives.
 With help from the BC Co-operative Association, The British Columbia Community Impact Investment Coalition (BC CIIC) has brought together Community Investment Co-ops and other local lending organizations from across BC to build a movement for local ethical investing that benefits rural and urban local communities.
 The mission of the BC CIIC is to be a learning community for Community Impact Investment practitioners to advocate and develop enabling Community Impact Investment programs with the Provincial Government and other BC organizations.